Producer Rights Denmark (PRD)

 10.9 The board can draw up conflict management rules.

 10.11 The board must hold no less than two meetings per year and generally as often as demanded by the chairman or two other board members.
-The chairman is obliged to convene a board meeting if requested by the CEO or the Organisation’s auditor.
+The chairman is also obliged to convene a board meeting if requested by the CEO or the Organisation’s auditor.

 10.12 Board meetings must be convened no less than 14 days before they are to be held.
 However, in extraordinary circumstances, board meetings can be convened by telephone at seven days’ notice.